MechanicalDragon0687/ndsForwarder/README.md

 Thanks to Oreo639, Piepie62, Fenrir, and everyone else who helped me in my development career.

-Thanks to lifehackerhansol, GanonTheDork for helping me test
+Thanks to lifehackerhansol, AnemoMETA, and GanonTheDork for helping me test

 Finally, thanks to the DevKitPro team for the toolchain (wintermute et al).
 Without that, homebrew just wouldn't be a thing.